General regulations: law on the safety of products and services

 - Market surveillance campaign on children's high chairs (2010)

 - Questions et réponses sur l’interprétation des dispositions relatives à la sécurité des produits et des service reprises dans le Code de droit économique

 - Loi du 25 février 1991 relative à la responsabilité du fait des produits défectueux

 - Arrêté royal du 27 avril 2007 déterminant les critères de fonctionnement et les modalités de contrôle du fonctionnement des organismes intervenants

 - Code de droit économique

 - Arrêté royal du 1er février 1999 relatif à la sécurité des objets décoratifs, farces et attrapes, lampes décoratives et autres produits contenant des substances ou des préparations liquides

 - The Belgian Standardization Body (NBN)

-- European Commission : Entreprise and Industry
+- European Commission : Internal Market, Industry, Entrepreneurship and SMEs (GROW)

 - European Commission : Health & Consumers